QuokkaStake/missed-blocks-checker/README.md

 it queries the validators list and the signing infos, then reports to the configured reporters if there are new events (like validator skipping blocks or getting jailed)

+Internally, here's what's happening:
+- an AppManager has a Populate process, running each N seconds (specified in config), fetching missed blocks and validators sets for these blocks
+- it also subscribes to WebSocket events for new blocks
+- on each new received block, or after each Populate if it fetched all the required blocks successfully, it tries to build a snapshot on a last block
+- it fetches chain validators on this block and generate a report by comparing a snapshot with the last snapshot
+- report has multiple entries per each validator (if its MissedBlocksGroup changes, it gets jailed/unjailed etc.)
+- every report is sent to this app's reporters
+- a snapshot is saved to a database
+- it goes on and on, processing all the future blocks the same way
+- there's a global App, running multiple AppManagers for each chain in parallel
+- every report has methods allowing users to query the data, which takes data from the local state and database

 ## How can I configure it?

 All configuration is done via `.toml` config file, which is mandatory.
 Run the app with `--config <path/to/config.toml>` to specify config.
 Check out `config.example.toml` to see the params that can be set.

 ## Notifiers